Red and Blue Look to Win Fifth Straight Versus Red Flash

 Red and Blue look to grab first win of 2014 season

-Jerry Schmitt, who played an important role in the development of the Duquesne football program as an assistant from 1985-87 and again from 1992-99, is in his ninth season as head coach of the Dukes.
+Jerry Schmitt, who played an important role in the development of the Duquesne football program as an assistant from 1985-87 and again from 1992-99, is in his tenth season as head coach of the Dukes.

 The Pittsburgh native, who returned to the DU campus after spending five years as head coach at his alma mater, Westminster College, in New Wilmington, Pa., has overseen the program's move to the Northeast Conference and ensuing adoption of athletics-based aid in February of 2008.

 It is a transition that has been an overwhelming success, as over the past four seasons, Schmitt's Dukes have won more overall games (28) and more conference games (19) than any NEC school.
 In addition, DU - which has shared two of the past three NEC titles - is the only league school with three winning seasons in the past four years.

 Schmitt wasted no time putting his mark on the program by leading the Dukes to three consecutive Metro Atlantic Athletic Conference Football League championships and earning MAAC Coach of the Year two times in his first three seasons as head coach.

 In 2011, Schmitt continued Duquesne's transition as a scholarship-granting associate member of the Northeast Conference by guiding the Dukes to a 9-2 record and NEC co-Championship with a 7-1 record.

 The 2011 co-title was part of a gradual progression for the Dukes who finished the 2010 season with a 7-4 record and third place league finish with a 5-3 mark.

 In 2013, Duquesne once again earned a share of the title - this time tying with Sacred Heart.